insomnimus/malachi/readme.md

 # malachi
 A domain specific pattern matching language made mainly for defining bot commands.

-# Status
-Malachi is in its alpha stages, however it's already being used in a personal bot!
-Make sure to check for updates.

-# Warning
-This crate only builds on nightly rust for now.

 # Crate Examples
 Please check out the examples subdirectory of this repository.